owldot/lanadz.github.io/_posts/2019-10-26-function-vs-arrow-action.markdown

   - javascript arrow functions
 ---

-Here are couple examples of functions notations: simple and arrow functions
+Here are couple examples of functions and arrow functions

 - Definition